08 Aug Sports Drinks: Do we need them?

-Orange Flavored Gatorade: Water, Sugar, Dextrose (sugar), Citric Acid, Natural Flavor, Salt, Sodium Citrate, Monopotassium Phosphate, Gum Arabic, Sucrose Acetate Isobutyrate, Glycerol Ester Of Rosin, Yellow 6.
+Gatorade Thirst Quencher Orange: Water, Sugar, Citric Acid, Salt, Natural Flavor, Potassium Chloride, Magnesium Oxide, Gum Arabic, Purified Stevia Leaf Extract, Sucrose Acetate Isobutyrate, Glycerol Ester Of Rosin, Yellow 6.

-Orange Flavored Powerade: Water, High Fructose Corn Syrup, Less than 0.5% of: Citric Acid, Salt and Potassium Citrate and Magnesium Chloride and Calcium Chloride and Potassium Phosphate (Electrolyte Sources), Gum Acacia, Natural Flavors, Glycerol Ester Of Rosin, Yellow 6, Vitamin B6 (Pyridoxine Hydrochloride), Vitamin B12, Ascorbic Acid (to protect taste), Calcium Disodium EDTA (to protect color).
+Orange Flavored Powerade: Water, High Fructose Corn Syrup, Less than 0.5% of: Citric Acid, Electrolytes (Salt, Mono-potassium Phosphate, Magnesium and Calcium Chlorides), Gum Acacia, Natural Flavors, Glycerol Ester Of Rosin, Yellow 5 and 6, Vitamins B3, B6, B12 (Niacinamide, Pyridoxine Hydrochloride, Cyanocobalamin), Ascorbic Acid (to protect taste), Calcium Disodium EDTA (to protect color).

 The good news is the first ingredient on both lists is water – which is necessary for hydration.
 The best way to avoid dehydration from exercise is to drink 4-8 ounces of water before exercising, drink 4 ounces of water every 15 minutes during exercise and drink 16-24 ounces of water after exercise for each pound lost.

-For a workout less than 1 hour, plain water is probably sufficient.
+For a workout less than 1 hour, plain water is probably sufficient – or you can add a pinch of Himalayan salt or sea salt.
 If you feel the need for a pick-me-up, another option is a solid food – like raisins or bananas – which also regulate electrolytes and provide an energy boost.
 During an intense workout, less blood flows to the stomach which can make digestion more difficult, so a liquid pick-me-up may be better.

 Make it healthier

-The next time you reach for a sports drink, think about whether or not you ‘need’ it or if regular water will suffice.
-If not, try one of the homemade versions provided above!
+The next time you reach for a sports drink, think about whether or not you ‘need’ it or if regular water, or water with a pinch of Himalayan sea salt will suffice.
+If not, try one of the homemade versions of electrolyte beverages provided above!